-With the bar on the shoulders or dumbbells in hands do 3 to 5 reps of ½ squat jumps.
+With the bar on the shoulders or dumbbells in your hands do 3 to 5 reps of ½ squat jumps.
 Make sure you stabilize to help keep your balance.
-If unsure and not confident perform this exercise on the seated leg press machine or the hack squat machine.
+If unsure and not confident, perform this exercise on the seated leg press machine or the hack squat machine.

 Bench press throw

-With this exercise make sure you have two spotters, one on each side of the bar.
+With this exercise, make sure you have two spotters, one on each side of the bar.
 Choose a weight of between 30 to 50% 1RM.
-Lower the bar and push it back up by exploding with it and try to throw it and with the help of the spotters catch it again.
-This is a very dangerous exercise but very effective.
-If uncertain, do the bench press followed by a plyometric push up (Start off in a push-up position.
+Lower the bar and push it back up by exploding with it and try to throw it and with the help of the spotters, catch it again.
+This is a hazardous exercise, but very useful.
+If uncertain, do the bench press followed by a plyometric push up (start in a push-up position.
 Lower your body slowly and push off as fast as possible to lift your hands off the surface and 'catch' yourself before you land on your face by landing on your hands again) or do a few medicine ball throws.

 The secret of power training in the gym is not to move big weights but the speed of movement with lighter weights.

 Power is all about Watt output.
-So, if you are a female athlete weighing 60kg, and you lift a 30kg weight into a snatch end position of 1.95m up from the ground in time of 6.2 sec and you are doing 3 reps.
+So, if you are a female athlete weighing 60kg, and you lift a 30kg weight into a snatch end position of 1.95m up from the ground in a time of 6.2 sec, and you are doing three reps.
 Your Watt output will be calculated as follows:

 Determine the WEIGHT of the bar (N=Newtons), WORK (Joules) and POWER (Watts):

 Now consider the same athlete doing the same exercise but using a weight of 40kg x 3 reps in a time of 9.5 sec.
-(Logically one would think that there should be a bigger Watt output)
+(Logically one would think that there should be a more significant Watt output)